adelrblog/adelrblog.github.io/_posts/2018-04-12-using-google-colab.markdown

 	print('Found GPU at: {}'.format(device_name))
 ```

-to mount your drive folder into your VM:
+To mount your drive folder into your VM:
 ```
 !mkdir -p drive
 !google-drive-ocamlfuse drive -o nonempty
 ```
 remember ```-o nonempty``` is for the time you are mounting your data from a nonempty directory.

-to run a sample script enter:
+To run a sample script enter:

 ```
 !python main.py --data_path=drive/app/data/